 I didn't plan on becoming a teacher blogger!

-Instead I set out to be a Financial Coach, and as part of that, blogging has become a huge part of my work.
-Initially, I was a very reluctant blogger, not enjoying the “public” nature of it.
+Instead I set out to be a Life Coach and Money Coach, and as part of that, blogging has become a huge part of my work.
+Initially, I was a very reluctant blogger, not enjoying the "public" nature of it.
 However, over time, I have become used to it, and now really enjoy it.